The research found that not only do bisexual people face disproportionate discrimination — it's also affecting their mental health at alarming rates.

 Many of them reported feeling extreme loneliness and isolation, and many even experienced suicidal thoughts.
 Not only did they experience discrimination that all sexual minorities experienced (what the researchers called "heterosexism" and homophobia), they also experienced prejudice specific to bisexual people, or biphobia.

 "Bisexual people face double discrimination in multiple settings," Ethan Mereish, the study’s lead author, told Queerty.
-"Bisexual people are often invisible, rejected, invalidated [and] stigmatized in the heterosexual community as well as the traditional LGBTQ communities."
+"Bisexual people are often invisible, rejected, invalidated [and] stigmatised in the heterosexual community as well as the traditional LGBTQ communities."

 "Given that isolation and discrimination, bi people might be experiencing increase factors that might make them more lonely or isolated," Mereish told Queerty.